daniellittledev/Blog/src/content/posts/type-safe-hypermedia-controls.md

 ## Creating a Hypermedia Model

 Next, let's look into the `accountHypermedia` function, which does the heavy lifting of transforming the resource with hypermedia into a typed hypermedia model containing all the links and actions.
 To make the conversion easier I've also written a function `createHypermediaModel` which helps to create the API for a resource.

-Note: In Typescript, you are able to pass through a generic function as a parameter.
-This makes composing (an instance of) fetch and the request/response types nice and convenient.

 ```typescript
 type none = void // Used when a Request requires no payload (function <T>(arg: T) would need no arguments)